The Folger Institute

 For information on how to apply for Folger programs, please see Application Instructions.

 Faculty Representative to the Folger Institute Central Executive Committee: Christopher Hodgkins, Department of English and Director, Atlantic World Research Network

 Faculty and Administrators thus far affiliated with the Folger Consortium:

 Languages, Literatures, and Cultures: Amy Williamson (Head); Carmen Sotomayor, Roberto Campo, Veronica Grossi, Ana Hontanilla, Cybelle McFadden

-History: Charles Bolton (Head); Rick Barton, Jodi Bilinkoff, Benjamin Filene, Phyllis Hunter, Greg O'Brien (Director of Graduate Studies), Linda Rupert, Peter Villella
+History: Jamie Anderson (Head); Rick Barton, Jodi Bilinkoff, Benjamin Filene, Phyllis Hunter, Mark Elliott (Director of Graduate Studies), Linda Rupert, Peter Villella

 Religious Studies: Derek Krueger, Eugene Rogers

 Art: A. Lawrence Jenkens (Head); Michael Ananian, George Dimock, Heather Holian, Elizabeth Perrill

 Library: Rosann Bazirjian, Dean; Keith Gorman, Special Collections (Head)

-School of Music, Theatre, and Dance: Peter Alexander (Dean); Kailan Rubinoff (Musicology), John Gulley (Theatre)
+School of Music, Theatre, and Dance: Peter Alexander (Dean); Kailan Rubinoff (Musicology), Deborah Bell, John Gulley (Theatre)

-Also: Dana Dunn, Acting Chancellor and Provost; Terri Shelton, Vice Chancellor for Research and Economic Development; William Wiener, Dean of the Graduate School; Tim Johnston, Dean of the College of Arts and Sciences; Thomas Kwapil, Associate Dean of the College of Arts and Sciences
+Also: Franklin Gilliam, Jr., Chancellor; Dana Dunn, Provost; Terri Shelton, Vice Chancellor for Research and Economic Development; William Wiener, Dean of the Graduate School; Tim Johnston, Dean of the College of Arts and Sciences; Thomas Kwapil, Associate Dean of the College of Arts and Sciences